 If you’re hoping to use this highway in the sky for rope drop (which is really one of the only times we recommend you don’t), try to be in line at the Caribbean Beach station between 30 to 45 minutes prior to the Skyliner’s start time for that day.
 Of course, if you’re coming from another resort, plan to arrive even earlier to account for your travel time to Caribbean Beach and transfer.

 Ultimately, the best way to make sure you’re at the front for rope drop at either Epcot or Hollywood Studios is to book a room at one of the Disney BoardWalk-area hotels and walk it.
 Not only will you wind up saving a lot of time waiting, but you’ll also get in a bit of a workout.
-In fact, clocking in at around 20 minutes from Epcot’s International Gateway to the Hollywood Studios main entrance, walking is typically quicker than the Disney Skyliner when you add in time spent in line.
+In fact, clocking in at around 20 minutes from Epcot’s International Gateway to Hollywood Studios’ park entrance, walking is typically quicker than the Disney Skyliner when you add in the time spent in line.

 Finally, for those staying at one of the Disney Skyliner resorts, be aware that the Skyliner may sometimes be your only transportation option heading to Epcot or Hollywood Studios.
 This is because Disney buses between those hotels and parks are often suspended or greatly reduced when the Skyliner is running.